yiangcs001/DeFEL/README.md

 # DeFEL
-DeFEL is a tool to predict m6A-site containing sequenc
+DeFEL is a tool to predict m6A-site containing sequences.